wali55/B6A3/README.md

 ---

 ### Query 1: JOIN
-Here bookings table does not have name of the customer_name and vehicle_name but it has user_id and vehicle_id as foreign keys from users table and vehicles table respectively so we are joining bookings, users and vehicles table with the help of Inner JOIN (show rows if the both the tables have data).
+Here bookings table does not have customer_name and vehicle_name but it has user_id and vehicle_id as foreign keys from users table and vehicles table respectively.
+So, we are joining bookings, users and vehicles table with the help of INNER JOIN (show rows if the both the tables have data).

 ---

 ### Query 2: EXISTS
 - Here we are joining the vehicles table and bookings table.
-The requirements is to find vehicle data that does not have bookings so we used LEFT JOIN as vehicles is the primary table in the query which will bring all the vehicles even if they does not have booking.
+The requirements is to find vehicle that does not have bookings.
+So, we have used LEFT JOIN as vehicles is the primary table in the query which will bring all the vehicles even if they does not have any booking.

-- Then we filter which rows booking_id is null that means those vehicles does not have booking, also order the query result to match with the requirement output.
+- Then we filter in which rows booking_id is null.
+That means those vehicles does not have any booking.
+Also I order the query result to match with the requirement output.

 ---